amirali098-sys/telegram-username-checker/README.md

 ## Notes

-- Your session is saved locally after first login — you won't need to log in again.
+- Your session is saved locally after first login, you won't need to log in again.
-- Do NOT share or upload your `session.session` file.
+- Do NOT share or upload your session.session file.
 - Make sure your proxy is running before executing the script.

 ---